hoalasama/forum-website/README.md

 ##
 show tag in post : ✅
 ##
-upvote, downvote : user can upvote and downvote, but cant cancel it, your vote be there forever here some document for upvote, downvote: https://simpleisbetterthancomplex.com/tutorial/2016/10/13/how-to-use-generic-relations.html
+upvote, downvote : user can upvote and downvote, but cant cancel it, here some document for upvote, downvote: https://simpleisbetterthancomplex.com/tutorial/2016/10/13/how-to-use-generic-relations.html
 ##
 posts with tag list : ✅
 ##
 keep scroll position after voting : ✅
 ##
-post, comment, reply with picture :
+post with picture : ✅
 ##
 change language :
 ##